 Any single contract payment of \$1 million or higher must be accepted by the contractor via Electronic Funds Transfer (EFT).

 SEC.
-3.08 LOCATION OF WORK
+3.09 LOCATION OF WORK

-The locations the work is to be performed, completed, and managed are at the below locations.
-The department may add or delete locations at the department's discretion.
+The locations the work is to be performed, completed, and managed are as follows: